imhotep/hass-unifi-access/README.md

 ### Event metadata
 - door_name
 - door_id
+- authentication # this is the method used to initiate the event ("REMOTE_THROUGH_UAH" , "NFC" , "MOBILE_TAP" , "PIN_CODE")
 - actor # this is the name of the user that accessed the door.
 If set to N/A that means UNAUTHORIZED ACCESS!
 - type # `unifi_access_entry` or `unifi_access_exit`